radio4000/r4/README.txt

 INSTALLATION

-For now, the the only way to use it is to clone this repository and link it.
-Make sure `node` and `youtube-dl` are installed.
+First, make sure `node` and `youtube-dl` are installed.
 See https://github.com/rg3/youtube-dl/#installation.

+- `npm install --global r4` or `yarn global add r4`

+Now you can run `r4` anywhere on your system.

+DEVELOPMENT

 1. git clone git@github.com:internet4000/r4.git
 2. cd r4
-3. npm link
+3. yarn link

-Now you can run `r4` anywhere on your system.

-DEVELOPMENT
+Linking makes `r4` use your local copy.
+If you you are changing the path or adding a new binary, remember to run `yarn unlink` and `yarn link` in the project.

 Lint scripts and run tests with `yarn test`.
-To fix linting, try `xo --fix`.

-If you you are changing the path or adding a new binary, remember to run `yarn unlink` and `yarn link` in the project.
+To format scripts, run `yarn prettier`.

 FURTHER NOTES